influxdata/flux/docs/SPEC.md

 A record is a tuple of named values and is represented using an object type.

+A record type is an object that is not required to have any properties and may have any property.

+    type record = {; any }

 ### Column

 A column has a label and a data type.